 Answer: Mohr’s salt is stable and does not get readily oxidised by air.
 Ferrous sulphate is oxidised to ferric sulphate.

-- Why are few drops of dilute H2SO4 added when preparing a standard Mohr’s salt solution?
+- Why are a few drops of dilute H2SO4 added when preparing a standard Mohr’s salt solution?

 Answer: A few drops of H2SO4 are added while preparing a standard Mohr's salt solution to prevent the hydrolysis of ferrous sulphate.